Project Summary

 PFGE was done on all 99 isolates to show the relatedness of the bacterial genome.
 The isolates were clustered in three PFGE types.
 All of the antimicrobial susceptible isolates, 11 beef and 2 dairy, clustered in one PFGE type.
 PFGE analysis in combination with plasmid analysis is done to determine if the dissemination of resistance is due to the spread of a single Salmonella Newport strain (clone), or to the horizontal transfer of the bacterial plasmid among many unrelated strains.
 It is interesting to note that two pansusceptible dairy isolates clustered with the pansusceptible beef isolates rather than other dairy isolates.
 This may indicate that dissemination of multi-drug resistant Salmonella Newport has largely been due to clonal dissemination.

-Overall the possession of multi-drug resistance did not incur a significant fitness cost as compared to the pansusceptible Salmonella Newport isolates and the resistance genes were also transferable to E. coli.
+Overall, the possession of multi-drug resistance did not incur a significant fitness cost as compared to the pansusceptible Salmonella Newport isolates and the resistance genes were also transferable to E. coli.
 Other researchers have had difficulty transferring resistance from Salmonella Newport isolates; however, in this study an overnight broth technique was used that could detect very low levels of transfer.
 This indicates the plasmid was mobile; therefore, it is likely that plasmid transfer could occur between different species of bacteria in the bovine gastrointestinal tract.

 Implications